gengojs/gengojs/README.md

 *10/30/14*

 The site for gengo.js has been improved!
 Of course, typos may exist and will be fixed along the way.
-Until then I will not translate it until the site seems stable enough.
+This means that I will not translate it until the site seems stable enough.

 Visit [Gengojs.com](http://www.gengojs.com) for installation, configuration, and documentation.
 Also, feel free to fork gengo and the site to add more languages and locale support!